THE DHARMA FLOWER SUTRA SEEN THROUGH

 and collect their thoughts in the right manner

-and look upon dharmas according to their real significance,
+according to their real significance,

-when they emerge from their meditative states
+when they emerge

 they will go to all the sovereigns,

-princes, ministers, the people and the brahmins.
+the people, and the Brahmins.

 They will be at peace